-Synthesis, Radiochemistry, and Affinity of Collagen-Binding Probes (CBPs)
+Synthesis, Radiochemistry and Affinity of CBPs

-We synthesized a series of peptides and the corresponding 1,4,7triazacyclononane-1-glutaric acid-4,7-acetate (NODAGA) conjugates and then reacted with 64CuCl2.
+We synthesized a series of peptides and the corresponding 1,4,7-triazacyclononane-1-glutaric acid-4,7-acetate (NODAGA) conjugates and then reacted with CuCl2.
 The synthetic route was analogous for each probe.
 All chemicals were purchased commercially and used without further purification.
-The 1,4,7-triazacyclononane was purchased from Chematech.
+The 1,4,7-triazacyclononane (TACN) was purchased from Chematech (Dijon, France).
 The peptide precursors of CBP7 and CBP11 were custom-made by American Peptide.
-64CuCl2 was obtained from the University of Wisconsin. ('Bu)3NODAGA-NHS was synthesized inhouse following a published procedure (11).
-All intermediates and final compounds were purified by high-performance liquid chromatography using a Phenomenex Luna C18 column (250 mm × 21.2 mm × 5 μ m) and a gradient of water/acetonitrile with 0.1% trifluoroacetic acid.
-All
+CuCl2 was obtained from the University of Wisconsin.
+(Bu)3NODAGA-NHS was synthesized in-house following a published procedure (11).
+All intermediates and final compounds were purified by high-performance liquid chromatography using a Phenomenex Luna C18 column (250 mm × 21.2)